youwen5/vesktop-bin-flake/README.md

 avoid building the one in `nixpkgs` from source.
 Also provides an overlay to replace `pkgs.vesktop`.

-> [!WARNING]
-> Only use this flake if you have a good reason to.
-The `vesktop` package in nixpkgs is compiled from source
-> by CI and the majority of users will simply download the pre-built program from the binary cache,
-> which this flake provides no benefit over.
-Only use this if for some reason you find yourself building
-> Vesktop from source.

 ## Why

 I daily-drive an Asahi Linux Macbook with a custom Mesa driver and package.
-This causes some applications to be built from source since their derivations can't be substituted from `cache.nixos.org`.
-This is mostly fine, except Vesktop also compiles all of Electron, taking multiple hours on each update.
-This flake allows you to directly fetch a pre-built Vesktop binary from the official GitHub releases so you can avoid compiling it from source if you are unfortunate enough to have to do so.
+This leads to some really weird glitches with the `nixpkgs` Vesktop package.
+Also in general electron apps are not too stable in `nixpkgs`.
+If you're experiencing any weird issues with the Vesktop in `nixpkgs`, try this flake!

 ## Outputs